Bit-Quill/amazon-timestream-connector-prometheus/privatelink/DEVELOPER_README.md

 You are now ready to deploy Prometheus.

-2. Run the following docker command to launch the container:
+2. Run the following docker command to launch Prometheus, replacing `ECR_REPOSITORY_URL` with your ECR repository URL:
 ```
 docker run -d \
   --name prom \